qrakhen/periodiq/periodiq/README.md

 =============

-_Periodiq_ is a fast, lightweight and extendable open-source Framework for NodeJS, designed to provide a pleasant and simple, yet well-structured and guided coding experience.
+_Periodiq_ is a fast, lightweight and extendable open-source Framework for NodeJS, designed to provide a pleasant and simple yet well-structured and guided coding experience.

 _Periodiq_'s main application case is intended to be targeted at the structured and organized creation of platform-independent applications -